Bayesian optimization of non-classical optomechanical correlations: Introduction

-Experiments are expensive and time-consuming so in order to show the feasibility of this idea in the specific context of nonclassical states of nano-oscillators, we simulate the protocol.
-Since the optimisation algorithm does not know that the experiment is simulated rather than real, this functions as a test of the efficacy of theory-blind Bayesian methods to optimise the production of a figure of merit.
-Mathematical models of optomechanics are particularly robust and well-tested in the linearised regimes that our analysis and simulations focus on herein~\cite{aspelmeyer_cavity_2014,bowen_quantum_2015}, thus the process also provides predictions on how to maximise the generation of nonclassical correlations in an optomechanical setting.
+Mathematical models of optomechanics are particularly robust and well-tested in the linearized regimes that our analysis and simulations focus on herein~\cite{aspelmeyer_cavity_2014,bowen_quantum_2015}, thus a successful BO provides predictions on how to maximize the generation of nonclassical correlations in an optomechanical setting.
+Here we allow the BO process access to only the output data indicating nonclassical correlations and the ability to change a set of control parameters of the mathematical model.
+The BO therefore cannot tell whether it is working with an experiment or a simulation.
+Our study of nonclassical correlations discovered by BO thus constitutes a simulation of the BO applied to a real experiment.
+Here, we focus specifically on the parameter regime peculiar to the levitated nanoparticles, however, our methodology can be applied equivalently well to other optomechanical platforms~\cite{patil_measuring_2022a,zivari_onchip_2022,planz_membraneinthemiddle_2023,huang_roomtemperature_2024} given that the latter can operate in the regime of linearized optomechanical coupling and possesses a good sideband resolution (see below).

-The remainder of this manuscript is organized as follows. \secref{sec:Theory} describes the model used in the simulation of the optomechanical system for calculation of the figure of merit based on the environmental and controllable input parameters. \secref{sec:Bayes} provides an overview of Bayesian optimisation and explains its suitability for this application. \secref{sec:OptimResults} gives results of the simulated theory-blind optimisation procedure, demonstrating how allowing Bayesian optimisation increasing degrees of freedom enables it to discover parameter sets that improve upon the two-mode squeezing levels.
+The remainder of this manuscript is organized as follows. \secref{sec:Theory} describes the model used in the simulation of the optomechanical system for calculation of the figure of merit based on the environmental and controllable input parameters. \secref{sec:Bayes} provides an overview of BO and explains its suitability for this application. \secref{sec:OptimResults} gives results of the simulated theory-blind optimization procedure, demonstrating how increasing the degrees of freedom available to BO enables it to discover parameter sets that improve upon the two-mode squeezing levels.
 The results and their implications are discussed in~\secref{sec:Discuss}.